Jon M. Chu: Personal life

-Chu and graphic designer Kristin Hodge married on July 27, 2018, in St. Helena, California.
+Chu married graphic designer Kristin Hodge on July 27, 2018, in St. Helena, California.
 Their daughter, Willow, was born in 2017; she is named after the 1988 fantasy film Willow.
 Their son, Jonathan Heights, was born in 2019.
 His middle name comes from the film, In the Heights, which Chu was in the middle of directing at the time.
 Their other children are daughter Ruby, son Iggy, and daughter Stevie Sky.